their ECOLOGICAL INTERACTIONS

 According to the HETEROTROPH HYPOTHESIS

-If you want to introduce the realm of bioenergetics in a context of their likely evolutionary sequence (simple to complex, and interacting with the environmental changes that are produced), you can present the Heterotroph Hypothesis, using the Narrative and Diagram provided.
+If you want to introduce the realm of bioenergetics in a context of their possible evolutionary sequence (logically - simple to complex, and interacting with the environmental changes that are produced), you can present the Heterotroph Hypothesis, using the Narrative and Diagram provided.
 The diagram is best used on an overhead (or PowerPoint presentation), walking students through the phases from left to right (over time), showing the changes that each phase introduces.
 If one of your themes is evolution, then this introduction is an excellent way to show how these major components of the chemistry of life could have evolved.
 HOWEVER, PLEASE NOTE: a number of recent studies have pointed to a much different sequence of events, contrary to the long-held "heterotroph hypothesis" often found in textbooks.
 Be sure to read the excellent - and very readable - book Oxygen: The Molecule that made the World by Nick Lane (2002), especially Chapter 3.
 The author describes the many recent studies and discoveries that point to a non-intuitive sequence for the early evolution of life - mostly with multiple lines of evidene.

 TERMS & CONCEPTS

 This graphic organizer page provides a working definition of life that lends itself to a molecular approach to biology, and provides another graphic overview of the Heterotroph Hypothesis (which you may want to omit, given all the new evidence against it).
 It also gives an overview to the Molecular Structure of Life, examples of Chemical Substances (Compounds and Elements, Molecular vs Structural formulas, and the distinction between Substances (elements and compounds) and their smallest Units (atoms and molecules).
 These are terms and concepts that are often confused by students.

 SUMMARY OF BIOENERGETICS PROCESSES